-The DAS computer records both an in-phase and a quadrature value for each of the four coil sets of the electromagnetic system.
+The computer records both an in-phase and a quadrature value for each of the four coil sets of the electromagnetic system.
 Instrumental noise and drift should be removed before computation of an apparent resistivity.

-Instrumental noise
+Instrumental noise.

 In-phase and quadrature data were filtered with 5 fids non-linear filter to eliminate spheric spikes which were represented as irregular spikes of large amplitude in records and high frequency noise of bird electronics.
 Simultaneously, the 50 fids low-pass filter was also applied to suppress instrumental and cultural noise.
-Those filters, however, were not able to suppress the noise completely due to irregular nature of noise.
+Those filters, however, were not able to supress the noise completely due to irregular nature of noise.
 Low speed of helicopter in extremely rugged terrain resulted a swaying of the bird.
 The pendulum effect of a swaying was clear visible on records especially on 880 Hz data.
 The period of swaying - 3-8 sec. made application of low pass filter not effective, so some of noise attributed to pendulum effect remains on records in some areas.
-Shifts of 7000 in phase and quadrature records, with amplitude of 5-10 ppm, was observed almost in all flights, especially, in mountainous areas.
+Shifts of 7000 In-phase and Quadrature records, with amplitude of 5-10 ppm, was observed almost in all flights, especially, in mountainous areas.
 Shifts were edited manually where it was possible.

-Instrument Drift
+Instrument Drift.

 In order to remove the effects of instrument drift caused by gradual temperature variations in the transmitting and receiving circuits, background responses are recorded during each flight.
-To obtain a background level the bird is raised to an altitude of at least 1000 ft above the topographic surface so that no electromagnetic responses from the ground are present in the recorded traces.
+To obtain a background level the bird is raised to an altitude of at least 1200 ft above the topographic surface so that no electromagnetic responses from the ground are present in the recorded traces.
 The EM traces observed at this altitude correspond to a background (zero) level of the system.
 If these background levels are recorded at 20-30 minute intervals, then the drift of the system (assumed to be linear) can be removed from the data by resetting these points to the initial zero level of the system.
 The drift must be removed on a flight-by-flight basis, before any further processing is carried out.
 Geosoft HEM module was used for applying drift correction.
 Residual instrumental drift, usually small, but non-linear, was manually removed on line-to-line basis.

-Apparent resistivity calculation and presentation
+Apparent resistivity calculation and presentation.

-When leveling of the EM data was complete, apparent resistivity was calculated from in-phase and quadrature EM components using a homogeneous half space model of the Earth (Geosoft HEM module) for three frequencies 6600, 7000 and 880.
+When levelling of the EM data was complete, apparent resistivity was calculated from in-phase and quadrature EM components using a homogeneous half space model of the Earth (Geosoft HEM module) for all four frequencies 6600, 7000, 880 and 980 Hz.

-Resistivity for 980 Hz was calculated from quadrature data only.
 A threshold value of 2 ppm was set for inversion.

 Secondary electromagnetic field decays rapidly with the distance (height of the sensors) - as $z^{-2} - z^{-5}$ depending on the shape of the conductors and, at certain height, signals from the ground sources become comparable with instrumental noise.
-Leveling errors or precision of leveling can lead sometimes to appearance of artificial resistivity anomalies when data were collected at high instrumental altitude.
+Levelling errors or precision of levelling can lead sometimes to appearance of artificial resistivity anomalies when data were collected at high instrumental altitude.
 Application of threshold allows excluding such data from an apparent resistivity calculation, though not completely.
 It's particularly noticeable in low frequencies datasets.
 Resistivity data were visually inspected; artificial anomalies associated with high altitude measurements were manually removed.

 Data, recorded at the height above 100 m were considered as non-reliable and removed from presentation.
 Remaining resistivity data were gridded with a cell size 50 m and 3x3 convolution filter was applied to smooth resistivity grids.
-Power lines strongly affected low frequency data - 880 and 980 Hz channels - and areas around most prominent power lines were excluded from maps.